reiyua/SystieWebsite/README.md

 To do:

 - Add information on home page, dependant on Grace.
-- Create temp about page.
+- Create about page which talks about author, backgoround etc.
 - Modify contact page, maybe add form?
 Figure out email API to handle this.
 Ask Grace what to put besides contact form.
 - Add a splash of colour 🤷‍♂️
 - Get proper artwork into database.